jitsedesmet/thesis/user-stories/stories.md

 ## Context

-Let's consider the story of a photographer named Arthur and his wife Billie.
+Let's consider the story of a photographer named Florence and her husband Wally.
-Because of his profession, he wants fine-grained control over pictures he took.
+Because of her profession, she wants fine-grained control over pictures she took.
-For each photo shoot, he wants to share some pictures with the paying party, but likes to keep the bad ones hidden.
+For each photo shoot, she wants to share some pictures with the paying party, but likes to keep the bad ones hidden.
-Pictures containing his children are always accessible to his wife and children.
+Pictures containing her children are always accessible to her wife and children.
 Pictures of company events are accessible by everyone currently employed by that company.
-Pictures that are his, but are not taken by him (e.g. medical pictures) are not of interest to him.
+Pictures that are hers, but are not taken by her (e.g. medical pictures) are not of interest to her.
-As a photographer, he creates blogposts that are for the world to see.
+As a photographer, she creates blogposts that are for the world to see.
-To create those blogposts, he sketches a lot in his notepad, this is obviously private.
+To create those blogposts, she sketches a lot in her notepad, this is obviously private.

-One day he buys a smartwatch, this produces data unlike any the pod has ever seen.
+One day she buys a smartwatch, this produces data unlike any the pod has ever seen.

 Clients refer to his pictures.
-When he moves things, it shouldn't break.
+When she moves things, it shouldn't break.

-Arthur and Billie like to play [Calico](https://www.flatout.games/#/calico/), a friendly board game where the winner gets to keep the "Quilt master" token.
+Florence and Wally like to play [Calico](https://www.flatout.games/#/calico/), a friendly board game where the winner gets to keep the "Quilt master" token.
 They like to brag around who has this token to friends and family.
 When a game is played, the token is to be passed around in a way that conforms to ACID.

 // TODO: maybe this is not the best?
 Should I remove it?
-With his friends, Arthur organizes a monthly competition, "best runner of the month."
+With her friends, Florence organizes a monthly competition, "runner of the month."
 They pass this token around based on who wins the competition.
-Notice that apposed to with his wife, the friend do not share some kind of update rights on their solid pod.
+Notice that apposed to with her husband, the friends do not share some kind of update rights on their solid pod.

 ## User story collection 1: update data I own

 ### Insert data
-As mentioned in the context, Arthur wants to insert different kinds of data.
+As mentioned in the context, Florence wants to insert different kinds of data.

-1. Pictures of his clients (paying party can access)
+1. Pictures of her clients (paying party can access)
-2. Pictures of his kids (kids and wife can access (specific users, depending on the content of the picture))
+2. Pictures of her kids (kids and husband can access (specific users, depending on the content of the picture))
 3. Pictures of company event (users that can prove to be affiliated with the company can access)
-4. Medical pictures (his doctor can access, and Arthur does not care how they are stored)
+4. Medical pictures (her doctor can access, and Florence does not care how they are stored)
 5. Blogposts (public)
 6. Notes (private)
 7. Smartwatch data